 If this is your first time making fondue I highly recommend using an electric fondue pot!
 These pots make the process of making fondue easier as well as keeping it warm while serving.

 This recipe will be best in a fondue pot so that it can stay warm and melted while serving, however it can be made on the stove as well.
-In a fondue pot, over medium-low heat cook garlic for 1-2 minutes.
-Add chicken broth and bring to a simmer.
+In a fondue pot, over medium low heat cook garlic for 1-2 minutes.
+Add chicken broth (vegetable or chicken stock can also be used) and bring to a simmer.

 While waiting for the broth to simmer, toss cheese with flour to coat.
 Pre-shredded or freshly shredded sharp cheddar cheese can be used.
 Once broth is simmering, slowly add shredded cheese and stir to melt.
 Be sure to stir constantly while the cheese is melting so the heat distributes evenly.

 Once all cheese is melted adjust heat on the fondue pot to keep cheese warm but not too hot.
 If cheese becomes too hot it may burn on the bottom of the pot.
-Serve immediately.
+Serve immediately with your favorite dippers.

 Cheese fondue has so many options for what can be dipped in it!
-Here are some of our suggestions:
+Here are some of our favorites:

 - Cubed bread, from either a baguette, french bread or any other bread that you love.

 - Pretzels, soft or hard